 Usually, that’s where it ends.

 But not this time.
-Just over 2 years later, we received another comment.
+Over 2 years later, we received another comment.
 Two years!
 This time, the story was different.

 I posted on here a long time ago and I just wanted to share my experience since that awful time in college and life I described.
 Maybe it would give some insight to others?
 Well, I ended up taking about a year off and worked at my full time job and I even got some volunteer work on my resume for a great organization that sends medical equipment around the world to those living in extreme poverty.
 I could not have made a better decision.
 Not only did taking the time off give me more insight into what my goals are, but it allowed me to get motivated again.
 I ended up applying to some “safety” schools and some schools I thought might be a bit of a stretch.
 Out of all of the schools I applied to I was accepted to all of them.